 3. The thing is – Trust is a two-way street

 I’m not talking about confidentiality here – that is a given, what I am talking about is being open and honest.
 The secret is vulnerability; being authentic, sharing real stories that relate and inspire.

 Being a mentor is a humbling yet empowering experience.
 We all have something to learn, and – we all have something to give.
 Yet we tend to undervalue our experiences, the knowledge we possess and how it can help others.
-We also underestimate the confidence it builds in our own ability to communicate and lead well.
+We also underestimate how mentoring builds confidence in our own ability to communicate and lead well.

 So I leave you with a final thought – When you are about to cross that two-way street – do stop, look both ways and listen because there’s a lot of magic in mentoring to watch out for!